THofbauer27/PraxisseminarSS23/README.md

 # !!!
-Linux/Windows/Mac !!!
+Linux!!!
     The Program was developed for Linux, specifically Linux Mint 21.2 Cinnamon.
-    For different operating systems like Windows or Mac, it might not work, since they have different Path structures.
+    For different operating systems like Windows or Mac, it will likely not work, since they have different Path structures.

 ## Teammitglieder:
 Thomas Hofbauer